Transpolar Studio is a design practice specializing in landscape architecture, urbanism, and design research in the Arctic and Subarctic regions.

 Office

 Transpolar Studio is a design practice specializing in landscape architecture, urbanism, and design research in the Arctic and Subarctic regions.
-Bert De Jonghe is the founder of Transpolar Studio, a Doctor of Design candidate at Harvard University, and an educator.
-He holds degrees from Harvard University (Master in Design Studies), the Oslo School of Architecture and Design (Master of Landscape Architecture), and the School of Arts in Ghent (Bachelor of Landscape and Garden Architecture).
-In the past, he has worked as a designer at various landscape architecture offices worldwide and served in several teaching positions, including University Lecturer at the Arctic University of Norway.
+Bert De Jonghe is the founder of Transpolar Studio, a Lecturer in Landscape Architecture at Harvard University’s Graduate School of Design (GSD), and a Doctor of Design candidate at Harvard GSD.
+He holds degrees from Harvard GSD (Master in Design Studies), the Oslo School of Architecture and Design (Master of Landscape Architecture), and the School of Arts in Ghent (Bachelor of Landscape and Garden Architecture).
+In the past, he has worked as a designer at various landscape architecture practices worldwide and served in several teaching positions, including University Lecturer at the Arctic University of Norway in Tromsø.

 Projects